Colby Minifie

-Colby Minifie (born January 31, 1992) is an American actress best known for her supporting role as Ashley Barrett on the Amazon Prime Video satirical superhero series The Boys (2019–present).
+Colby Minifie (born January 31, 1992) is an American actress best known for her role as Ashley Barrett on the superhero series The Boys (2019–2026).
 She is also known for her recurring roles as Robyn on the first season of the Netflix neo-noir superhero series Jessica Jones (2015) and Virginia on the fifth and sixth seasons of the AMC post-apocalyptic horror drama series Fear the Walking Dead (2019–21).

 Early life

-Colby Minifie was born on January 31, 1992, in New York City, where she performed for four years with the National Dance Institute.
-Minifie began acting at the age of eleven and was a YoungArts scholar.
+Minifie was born in New York City.
+She performed for four years with the National Dance Institute, began acting at the age of eleven and was a YoungArts scholar.
 She graduated from the William E. Macaulay Honors College at Hunter College in 2014.

 Career

 In 2005, Minifie made her Broadway debut as an understudy for the roles of Boy and Girl in the New York production of The Pillowman at the Booth Theatre.
 She starred opposite Douglas Smith in an off-Broadway production of Punk Rock at the Lucille Lortel Theatre in 2014.
 In 2016, she starred opposite Jessica Lange, Gabriel Byrne, and Michael Shannon in the New York production of Long Day's Journey into Night, which was directed by Jonathan Kent.
 The following year, she starred opposite Allison Janney and Corey Hawkins in the Broadway revival of Six Degrees of Separation at the Ethel Barrymore Theatre.